jingerchong/jingerchong.github.io/_posts/2020-12-08-segway-robot.markdown

 featured: false
 ---

-A lab exercise for 2.004 Dynamics and Control II to apply PID and state-space controllers
+A lab exercise for *2.004 Dynamics and Control II* to apply PID and state-space controllers.